 When a "no contact order" is not mandatory, you can still ask RSC to issue a "no contact order" to protect you from the respondent or accused.
-To make a request to impose a RSC "no contact order," you can contact: Amanda Bastiani, Title IX Coordinator/EEO Specialist, titleix@sage.edu, (518) 244-4809.
+To make a request to impose a RSC "no contact order," you can contact: Amanda M. Bastiani, Title IX Coordinator/EEO Specialist, bastia@sage.edu or titleix@sage.edu, (518) 244-4809.